mattaperkins/2FA_Sidecar/README.md

 </p><p>

 You may then configure your system SSID and password so the sidecar can get an accurate time at startup as well as your 5 TOTP's and a corresponding name for each.
-Enter in each option one at a time pressing submit at each option.
-You can only submit using the button next to each option. (yes i know it's not pretty on the todo list it's an evolving project) .
 </p><p>
 A note about stored values.
 The system does not display a value you have stored after you submit.
 This is on propose to protect the values stored in those options.
-If the values were displayed it would be trivial for a bad actor to grab the TOTP salts out of the config menu.
-The menu is not elegant but it does the job and it's unlikely you will access it every day so complaints to /dev/null  </p><p>
+If the values were displayed it would be trivial for a bad actor to grab the TOTP salts out of the config menu. </p><p>
 <P>
 As of version 1.20, there is now an option to set the ESP32 clock via USB for situations where Wi-Fi is not available (such as when you're on the road).
 If Wi-Fi cannot be found, the TFTP display will show: "WiFi not found.
 USB fallback."
 While this message is displayed, use the companion Python program settime.py to set the clock over USB.
 You will need to edit the Python script to include the correct path to your serial device connected to the sidecar.
 </p>